hakanayata/refuel-tracker/README.md

 - Implementing Face ID/Touch ID on login page
 - Allowing users to import an existing table and start adding new entries on top of that table.
 - Using a more advanced database management system than SQLite.
-- Making use of Javascript's `navigator.geolocation.getCurrentPosition() ` function and adding a Location field to the table.
+- Making use of Javascript's `navigator.geolocation.getCurrentPosition() ` function and adding a Location field to the table, allowing users to add location to their refuel transaction.

 ## Credits
-- `@login_required` decorator, `login()`, `logout()` functions, and with some modifications, `errorMsg()` function utilized in this project are actually from CS50 Finance Project prepared by Harvard CS50 staff.
+- `@login_required` decorator, `login()`, `logout()` functions, and with some modifications, `errorMsg()` function utilized in this project were actually from CS50 Finance Project prepared by Harvard CS50 staff.

 ###### Feedback
 You might be able to test this application at: heroku.com